Seeing with Eyes Closed

 With: Carl Michael von Hausswolff, Olafur Eliasson, Jeebesh Bagchi (Raqs Media Collective), Semir Zeki, Vittorio Gallese, Moran Cerf, Ida Momennejad, Ivana Franke Curated by Elena Agudio, co-curated by Anton Burdakov, (AoN, Berlin).
 Initiated with Alexander Abbushi.

 Seeing with Eyes Closed – The immeasurable realm of subjective reality, Deutsche Gugennheim, Berlin, 2012.
 With: Fernando Vidal, Carsten Nicolai, Ida Momennejad,, Ivana Franke.
 Moderated by Daniel Margulies

 Waking Background, Lauba, Zagreb, 2012

-Participants: Ulrich W. Thomale, Suncica Ostojic, Ida Momennejad, Ivana Franke
+With: Ulrich W. Thomale, Suncica Ostojic, Ida Momennejad, Ivana Franke

-Photographs courtesy of Lauba.
+Photographs courtesy of Institut fur Raumexperimente, AoN, Deutsche Gugennheim, Lauba.